bseyi/Project_Idea/README.md

 * Having a very polished UI
 * Having a great App Idea that could be a real product
+* user can like the suggested playlist
+* User can comment on the suggested playlist
+* User can see the day the playlist was selected

 ### 2. Screen Archetypes